-Appeal your tax assessment
+Challenge your tax assessment in Randall County

-Settle a divorce with less stress
+Settle a divorce with fewer hang-ups

-Accurate and fair estate liquidation
+Ascertain an accurate and fair valuation for estate liquidation

 The death of a loved one is a painful time in life, and settling an estate from a death, or probate, often requires an appraisal to establish Fair Market Value for the residential property involved.
 We ensure the utmost degree of discretion, as we're bound with confidentiality by the ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP).